 Lesson M3.1 continues with an explanation of integers, how they relate on a number line, and how to order integers.

-In our algebra lessons absolute value is defined again in lesson A6.1 followed by the solving of basic absolute value equations.
+We define absolute value again in lesson A6.1.
+This is followed by solving basic absolute value equations.
 Here is a portion of that lesson:

-The lesson continues with problems and more instruction that includes solving absolute value equations with one and no solutions.
+This lesson continues with more problems and instruction that includes solving absolute value equations with one and no solutions.

-A subsequent lesson, A6.2, gives instruction and solves problems for more advanced absolute value equations, which include two-step linear equations.
+Lesson A6.2 gives instruction and problems of more advanced absolute value equations.
+These include two-step linear equations.

-When the student reaches lessons A6.3 “Inequalities with ‘Absolute Value is Less Than’” and A6.4 “Inequalities with ‘Absolute Value is Greater Than,’” they now have a firm grasp of the absolute value concept.
+Then students reach lessons A6.3 “Inequalities with ‘Absolute Value is Less Than’” and A6.4 “Inequalities with ‘Absolute Value is Greater Than.’”
+At the end of these lessons they have a firm grasp of the absolute value concept.

-In the last lesson of this module, A6.5 “Problems with Absolute Value Equations,” modeling scenarios are modeled using an absolute value equation or inequality.
-Using all of these Elevated Math lessons can lead to happy teachers and successful, confident students who conclude, “we like math very much!”
+The last lesson of this module, A6.5 “Problems with Absolute Value Equations,” have scenarios where we model using an absolute value equation or inequality.
+Together, all these Elevated Math lessons lead to happy teachers and successful, confident students.
+These students “like math very much!”